Liu-Sitong/tf_practice/README.md

 I write these simple codes in this repo in the summer of 2018 to practice Tensorflow.
 It is inspired by online course of [Hung-yi Lee](<http://speech.ee.ntu.edu.tw/~tlkagk/>) and official Tensorflow [tutorials](<https://www.tensorflow.org/tutorials>).

 The data I was studying was some data of Pokémon.
-Basically I simply attempt to use gradient descent to find the relationship between the origin and new cp value of a Pokémon.
+Basically I simply attempted to use gradient descent to find the relationship between the origin and new cp value of a Pokémon.

 ## Linear function